JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 ## Holt Winters

 The <b>Holt Winters</b> technique extends the simple exponential smoothing.
-It can be summarised in the below equation which essentially combines the original exponential smoothing with a trend and seasonal component.
+The techniques encompasses three smoothing equations, the first part is the level (essentially exponential smoothing), the second part is the trend and the last part is the seasonality.
+This can be broken into two variations.
+One variation is the "additive" method, which is suitable for constant seasonality.
+The second variation is the "multiplicative" method which allows seasonality to change over time.

     #R
     library(forecast)